bormaxi8080/osint-timeline/DRAFT.md

 ----

 **New from GitHub Community:**

+Briefer - Dashboards and notebooks in a single place.
+Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team: https://github.com/briefercloud/briefer

 Open Video Downloader (youtube-dl-gui).
 A cross-platform GUI for youtube-dl made in Electron and node.js: https://github.com/jely2002/youtube-dl-gui